What does it mean?

 Mein Mann ist ein Valentinesmuffel, deshalb bekomme ich keine Geschenke zum Valentinstag.

 My husband is a Valentine’s sour puss, so I don’t get any gifts for Valentine’s Day.

 Wahrscheinlich sind so viele Deutschen Valentinesmuffel, weil der Valentinstag so kommerzialisiert ist.

-Most Germans are probably Valentine’s sour pusses because Valentine’s Day is so commercialized.
+Most Germans are probably Valentine’s grouches because Valentine’s Day is so commercialised.